 Realizability of Long-Lived Assets.
 We assess the realizability of our long-lived assets and related intangible assets, other than goodwill, quarterly, or sooner should events or changes in circumstances indicate the carrying values of such assets may not be recoverable.
-We consider the following factors important in determining when to perform an impairment review: significant under-performance of a business or product line relative to budget; shifts in business strategies which affect the continued uses of the assets; significant negative industry or economic trends; and the results of past impairment reviews.
+We consider the following factors important in determining when to perform an impairment review: significant under-performance of a business or product line relative to budget, shifts in business strategies which affect the continued uses of the assets, significant negative industry or economic trends, and the results of past impairment reviews.
 When such events or changes in circumstances occur, we assess recoverability of these assets.

 We assess recoverability of these assets by comparing the carrying amounts to the future undiscounted cash flows the assets are expected to generate.
 If impairment indicators were present based on our undiscounted cash flow models, which include assumptions regarding projected cash flows, we would perform a discounted cash flow analysis to assess impairments on long-lived assets.
-Variances in these assumptions could have a significant impact on our conclusion as to whether an asset is impaired or the amount of any impairment charge.
-Impairment charges, if any, result in situations where any fair values of these assets are less than their carrying values.